Gecko-Security/geckofuzz/README.md

 #### Fuzzing Deployed Smart Contract

 ### ETH
-[KyberSwap](https://etherscan.io/address/0xFd7B111AA83b9b6F547E617C7601EfD997F64703) was exploited across 6 chains and 17 transactions.
+[KyberSwap](https://etherscan.io/address/0xFd7B111AA83b9b6F547E617C7601EfD997F64703) was exploited fro $48M across 6 chains and 17 transactions.
 Each transaction targeted and drained up to 5 pools from KyberSwap elastic CLAMM.
-Gecko can find the precision loss bug in less than 6 hours:
+Gecko can find the precision loss bug in less than 10 hours:

+[NFTTrader](0xc310e760778ecbca4c65b6c559874757a4c4ece0) was exploited for $3M for a [reentrancy vulnearbility](https://app.blocksec.com/explorer/tx/eth/0xec7523660f8b66d9e4a5931d97ad8b30acc679c973b20038ba4c15d4336b393d).
+The contracts are exploitable before block 18799488.
+Gecko can generate a full exploit in less than 6 hours.

 ```
-./gecko evm -t 0xFd7B111AA83b9b6F547E617C7601EfD997F64703\
+./gecko evm -t 0xc310e760778ecbca4c65b6c559874757a4c4ece0\
  -f -c ETH\
- --onchain-block-number 18630392
+ --onchain-block-number 18799488
 ```

 ### BSC
 [BEGO](https://bscscan.com/txs?a=0xc342774492b54ce5F8ac662113ED702Fc1b34972) on BSC has a bug in the contract allowing arbitrary mint.
-The contracts are exploitable before block number 22315678.
+The contracts were exploited for 12WBNB (~$7,200) and are exploitable before block number 22315678.
 We can fork the chain and
 Gecko can generate a full exploit to steal funds in **less than 1 minute**.

 ```